ai-techsystems/deepC/README.md

 ![dnn Compiler Architecture](misc/dnnCompilerArch.jpg)

+### HELP needed
-# HELP needed, send us a message if you would like to contribute to this project.
+Send us a message if you would like to contribute to this project.

 ---